About Gasbusters

 6. Leaf blowers contribute to water pollution in neighbourhoods through emissions, fuel spills, grass clippings, and clogging storm sewers, which pollute local waterways.

-7. Gas leaf blower emissions contribute to greenhouse gases and exacerbate climate change, similar to gas-powered vehicle emissions.
+7. Gas leaf blower emissions contribute to greenhouse gases and exacerbate climate change.

 Built broad public support for banning the use of gas leaf blowers.